-M POL(E)-05-iii.4 Develop an understanding of the relationship between political five questions in all.
+M POL(E)-05-iii.4 Develop an understanding of the relationship between political leadership and nation building in India.

+Note: The question paper will consist of nine questions.
+The candidate shall attempt five questions in all.
 Question No. 1 will be compulsory.
 The compulsory question will consist of four short answer type conceptual/thematic questions of equal marks (i.e. 4 marks each) spread over the whole syllabus.
 The Candidate shall attempt four more questions selecting at least one from each